Weather Perigueux, Sarlat, Bergerac and Brantôme

 The climate in the Dordogne

-The Périgord enjoys an oceanic climate, pleasant in all seasons and eminently temperate, thanks to the influence of the sea current called Gulf Stream, whose warm waters warm the west coast of Europe.
-There are, however, wide variations in temperature depending on the variety of exposures and the configuration of the ground, which may be hilly or flat, open or wooded.
+The Périgord enjoys an oceanic climate, pleasant in all seasons and eminently temperate, thanks to the influence of the Gulf Stream, whose warm waters warm the west coast of Europe.
+However, temperatures vary widely depending on the type of exposure and the configuration of the ground, whether hilly or flat, open or wooded.

 From west to east, however, the influence of the Atlantic Ocean diminishes.
-The Périgord is in fact a land of transition between the temperate oceanic climate stricto sensu of Aquitaine and that of the semi-mountainous climate of the foothills of the Massif Central.
+Périgord is a land of transition between the temperate oceanic climate of Aquitaine and the semi-montane climate of the Massif Central foothills.

-• Spring is often rainy but pleasant, the temperatures are mild and when the clouds go away, it offers beautiful days.
+• Spring is often rainy but pleasant, with mild temperatures and, when the clouds clear, beautiful days.

-• The summer is often dry, with plenty of sunshine.
+• Summer is often dry and sunny.
 It's quite hot

-• It's a mild winter.
-There's some frost.
+• Winter is mild.
+There are a few frosts.
 Snow is rare and never heavy.

-The department of the Dordogne benefits on average from more than 2000 hours of sunshine, which is higher than the national average.
-100 hours corresponds to about ten days of sunshine.
-The Périgord spends approximately 200 days under the sun.
+On average, the Dordogne department enjoys over 2,000 hours of sunshine, which is higher than the national average.
+100 hours corresponds to around ten days of sunshine.
+The Périgord therefore spends around 200 days in the sun.